 COMG 700 Thesis Research (V) Repeatable three times.

-COMG 721 Approaches to Instructional Communication (3) Communication theories and models in instructional environment; emphasis on development training in educational settings.
+COMG 721 Approaches to Instructional Communication (3) Seminar on communication theories and models in instructional environment; emphasis on message processing, classroom dynamics, cognitive and metacognitive processes associated with learning, and learning assessment.
 Pre: 601 (or concurrent) or 602 (or concurrent), or consent.

 COMG 752 Research in Intergroup Communication (3) Theory, concepts, research, and application of communication processes between members of different social groups.
 Pre: 601 (or concurrent) or 602 (or concurrent), or consent.

 COMG 764 Seminar in Persuasion and Influence (3) Contemporary research in persuasion and influence.
-Repeatable two times.
-Pre: 664 (or concurrent) or consent.
+Repeatable one time.
+A-F only.
+Pre: 664 or consent.

 COMG 770 Issues in Message Processing (3) Contemporary research in verbal and nonverbal message processing.
 Repeatable one time.
 Pre: 601 (or concurrent) or 602 (or concurrent), or consent.

 COMG 781 Seminar in Relational Communication (3) Contemporary research in interpersonal relations.
 Repeatable one time.
+A-F only.
 Pre: 681 or consent.

 COMG 785 Research on Intercultural Communication (3) Functional approach to the study of communication in intercultural settings.
 Examination of culture-based variables and their impact on social influence, relational management, and message processing.
 Repeatable one time.
+A-F only.
 Pre: 664, 670 or 681; or consent.

 COMG 795 Seminar in Health Communication Research (3) Contemporary interpersonal and/or public communication issues in health communication research.
 Topics include communication functions such as information management, interpersonal influence, relational management, emotional management, social influence.
 Repeatable one time.
+A-F only.
 Pre: 664, 670 or 681; or consent.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.